guilleatm/function-player-docs/docs/quick-start.md

    - **Component**: Choose a component from the dropdown
    - **Method**: Pick a method to call

-## Step 3: Configure the Method Call
+## Step 3: Execute the Sequence

+1. **Enter Play mode** (sequences only run during Play)
+2. Click the **"Play"** button in the Function Player inspector
+3. Your method calls will execute in order

+## Example Setup

-Example with a simple test script:
+Here's a complete example using a simple test script:

 ```csharp
 public class TestScript : MonoBehaviour